 In terms of IO:O's saturation limit, an r~12 star will saturate the detector in 10 sec (minimum recommended integration for 1% photometry) under the best seeing conditions typically observed at ORM.
 Users with target brighter than 12th mag should consider defocusing the telescope.

-To the calculated exposure time (Te) the following overheads must be added:
+To the calculated exposure time (Te) and the group initialisation time (Ti), the following overheads must be added:

 - Acquisition time, Ta - time taken to slew the telescope on target.
 This is 60 seconds.